biblenerd/awesome-bible-developer-resources/README.md

 - [Awesome Bible NLP](https://github.com/BibleNLP/awesome-bible-nlp) &mdash; A curated list of resources dedicated to Biblical Natural Language Processing (NLP).

-- [Hackathon.Bible](https://hackathon.bible) &mdash; A resource site with Bible texts & datasets for building apps & new innovations for Bible engagement.
+- [Hackathon.Bible](https://hackathon.bible) &mdash; A resource site with Bible texts & datasets for building apps and new innovations for Bible engagement.